sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 a similar engine based on `RestrictedPython <https://restrictedpython.readthedocs.io/en/latest/>`_ included alongside this example.

-The default script engine imports the following objects:
+The default script engine does not import any objects.

-- :code:`timedelta`
-- :code:`datetime`
-- :code:`dateparser`
-- :code:`pytz`

-You could add other functions or classes from the standard python modules or any code you've implemented yourself.
+You could add functions or classes from the standard python modules or any code you've implemented yourself.
 Your global environment can be passed in using the `default_globals` argument when initializing the script engine.
 In our RestrictedPython example, we use their `safe_globals` which prevents users from executing some potentially unsafe operations.